Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Abstract

 \section{Abstract}

-A randomized algorithm for computing a data sparse representation of a given rank structured matrix $\mtx{A}$ (a.k.a.~an $\mathcal{H}$-matrix) is presented.
-The algorithm draws on the randomized singular value decomposition (RSVD), and operates under the assumption that algorithms for rapidly applying $\mtx{A}$ and $\mtx{A}^{*}$ to vectors are available.
-The algorithm analyzes the hierarchical tree that defines the rank structure using graph coloring algorithms to generate a set of random test vectors.
-The matrix is then applied to the test vectors, and in a final step the matrix itself is reconstructed by the observed input-output pairs.
-The method presented is an evolution of the ``peeling algorithm'' of \textit{L. Lin, J. Lu, and L. Ying, ``Fast construction of hierarchical matrix representation from matrix–vector multiplication,'' JCP, 230(10), 2011}.
+A randomized algorithm for computing a data sparse representation of a given rank-structured matrix $\mtx{A}$ (a.k.a.~an $\mathcal{H}$-matrix) is presented.
+The algorithm draws on the randomized singular value decomposition (RSVD), and operates under the assumption that methods for rapidly applying $\mtx{A}$ and $\mtx{A}^{*}$ to vectors are available.
+The algorithm uses graph coloring algorithms to analyze the hierarchical tree that defines the rank structure to generate a tailored probability distribution from which to draw the random test matrices.
+The matrix is then applied to the test matrices, and in a final step the matrix itself is reconstructed by the observed input-output pairs.
+The method presented is an evolution of the ``peeling algorithm'' of \textit{L. Lin, J. Lu, and L. Ying, ``Fast construction of hierarchical matrix representation from matrix–vector multiplication,'' JCP, \textbf{230}(10), 2011}.
 For the case of uniform trees, the new method substantially reduces the pre-factor of the original peeling algorithm.
-More significantly, the new technique leads to dramatic acceleration for many non-uniform trees since it constructs sample vectors that are optimized for a given tree.
+More significantly, the new technique leads to dramatic acceleration for many non-uniform trees since it constructs test matrices that are optimized for a given tree.
 The algorithm is particularly effective for kernel matrices involving a set of points restricted to a lower dimensional object than the ambient space, such as a boundary integral equation defined on a surface in three dimensions.

 \begin{AMS} 65N22, 65N38, 15A23, 15A52 \end{AMS}